Introduction

 Pot Split in Hi-Lo Stud

-Once all betting rounds are finished, the pot is divided between the highest and lowest hands.
+Once all betting rounds are finished, the pot is split between the highest and lowest hands.
 If no player meets the criteria for a low hand (a hand that is 8-high or lower), then the high hand claims the entire pot.
 The pot is split accordingly if multiple players have the same high or low hand.

 Strategy for Hi-Lo Stud